Welcome Guest to Computer System Consulting!

 Other

-Non-Medical Uses: Ornamental, dye from flowers, edible flowers
+Non-Medical Uses: ornamental, dye from flowers, edible flowers

-Culinary Uses: Flowers edible raw or in salads, young pods cooked
+Culinary Uses: flowers edible raw or in salads, young Pods cooked

 History: Used by Native Americans for food and medicine; named "Judas Tree" from legend of Judas Iscariot; cultivated since 1641 in America